 If you’re not sure whether your email marketing campaigns are delivering results, you need to ask yourself two questions.
-First, do you have clearly articulated goals and, second, are you effectively measuring progress towards those goals?
+First, do you have clearly articulated goals, and second, are you effectively measuring progress towards those goals?

-A surprising number of small and medium size businesses invest a lot of time and energy creating email campaigns with vague objectives, or no objectives at all, other than increasing general awareness of their products and services.
+A surprising number of small and medium-sized businesses invest a lot of time and energy creating email campaigns with vague objectives, or no objectives at all, other than increasing general awareness of their products and services.
 Your email marketing campaign should be directed to a specific, measurable outcome, like growing your subscriber list, generating new leads, or improving conversion rates.

 Track Different Metrics for Different Goals

 The metrics you need to track are a function of the goal of your email marketing campaign.
 For example, if your goal is to grow the top of your funnel by driving more traffic to your website, you should be measuring the growth rate of your subscriber list.
 If your goal is lead generation, you should be tracking the number of leads generated over time.
 If you want to convert more leads into customers, you need to monitor changes in your conversion rate.